testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB real-time advanced analytics.md

         - Event Hubs guarantees consistency and event ordering _per partition_.
 Since it is important to keep payment transactions in order when processing them, you can guarantee ordering by setting a partition key on the event, or use a `PartitionSender` object to only send events to a certain partition.
 This has scaling implications if you plan to use more than one partition.
 It also has uptime implications if the partition you are trying to send to is unavailable.
 If no partition is defined, then the data is distributed across available partitions.
 You may choose to ensure ordering by region or merchant, as an example, by creating a partition for the region or merchant.
 The potential downside to this approach is finite number of available partitions for a given event hub (32 max by default, higher via quota increase request).
 Another option is to aggregate events within the processing application by time-stamping the event with a custom sequence number.
 This requires state to be kept within the processing application.

-    2.  **Azure Cosmos DB change feed** outputs a sorted list of documents that were changed in the order in which they were modified or inserted.
+    2.  **Azure Cosmos DB** outputs a sorted list of documents that were changed in the order in which they were modified or inserted, as they are being written, by reading from its change feed.
 Like Event Hubs, the change feed output can be distributed across one or more consumers for parallel processing.
-Azure Cosmos DB change feed is a good candidate for this architecture for the following reasons:
+Azure Cosmos DB is a good candidate for this architecture for the following reasons:

         - Fully managed PaaS with little configuration or management overhead.
         - Cosmos DB is highly scalable, and is already being used to store pre-scored fraud data.
         - An Apache Spark connector is available, allowing Azure Databricks clusters to directly access the change feed with very little code.
         - Cosmos DB with change feed enabled acts as both a raw data store for batch processing and stream processing.
         - Event publishers can publish events to Cosmos DB using .NET, Java, Node.js, and Python, using a number of APIs, such as SQL, Cassandra, MongoDB, Gremlin, and Azure Table Storage.
         - The change feed feature can only be used by the SQL and Gremlin APIs of Cosmos DB.
 Woodgrove will be using the SQL API, so they will be able to use the change feed feature.
         - Cosmos DB is globally accessible across many Azure regions, bringing it closer to distributed event publishers and consumers.
         - In a multi-region Azure Cosmos account, if a write-region fails over, the change feed will work across the manual failover operation and it will be contiguous.
+        - Cosmos DB Allows you to set a time-to-live (TTL) value, in seconds, on a container or on individual documents.
+This value tells Cosmos DB when to expire, or delete, the document(s) automatically.
+This setting can help save in storage costs by removing what you no longer need.
+Typically, this is used on hot data, or data that must be expired after a period of time due to regulatory requirements.

         Things to be cautious about are: